 Potential Applicants must provide the following information related to fair labor practices and use of a highly skilled workforce if it is anticipated to be applicable to all of the Potential Applicant's projects.
-If the following information is project specific, the Potential Applicant can submit this information as part of their deployment application.

-To demonstrate record of compliance, Potential Applicants must certify that the Potential Applicant has disclosed any instances in which it or its contractors or subcontractors have been found to have violated laws such as the Occupational Safety and Health Act, the Fair Labor Standards Act, or any other applicable labor and employment laws for the preceding three years.
+To demonstrate record of compliance, Potential Applicants must certify that the Potential Applicant has disclosed any instances in which it has been found to have violated laws such as the Occupational Safety and Health Act, the Fair Labor Standards Act, or any other applicable labor and employment laws for the preceding three years, if applicable.